 WHAT IS IT?

 Whether it be painkillers or benzodiazepines, prescription drugs have become a major problem.
 Although they are prescribed by doctors to treat legitimate physical and mental conditions, these medications are highly addictive and are easily abused.
 Some of the more common benzos are Alprazolam, Ativan, Halcion, Klonopin, Librium, Niravam, Restoril, Valium and Xanax.
-Because these drugs are prescribed by a medical professional, there is a misconception about how dangerous and harmful they truly are.
+Because these drugs are often prescribed by a medical professional, there is a misconception about how dangerous and harmful they truly are.

 WHY IT'S IMPORTANT